Skip to main content

 January 8, 202412 min read

-⚠️ CRITICAL DEADLINE: The federal Solar Investment Tax Credit expires December 31, 2025.
+Update: The federal 30% Solar Investment Tax Credit (ITC) for residential solar is no longer available.
 The One Big Beautiful Bill Act signed July 4, 2025 eliminated the residential solar tax credit effective January 1, 2026.
-Systems must be operational by year-end to qualify for this $5,000-$10,000 incentive.
+Check current federal incentives at energy.gov.

-The ITC allows you to deduct 30% of your total solar system cost from your federal income taxes.
-This is a credit, not a deduction, meaning it directly reduces your tax bill dollar-for-dollar.
+The ITC allowed homeowners to deduct 30% of their total solar system cost from federal income taxes.
+This was a credit, not a deduction, meaning it directly reduced the tax bill dollar-for-dollar.

 Key Facts: